SpongePowered/SpongeDocs/source/plugin/scheduler.rst

     // Execute a task on the primary server thread after 10 seconds minecraftExecutor.schedule(() -> { ... }, 10, TimeUnit.SECONDS);

-TODO: nearly all large concurrency frameworks support some way of running using this interface
+Almost all libraries have some way of adapting the ``ExecutorService`` to natively schedule tasks.
+As an example the following paragraphs will explain how the ``ExecutorService`` is used in a number of libraries.

 CompletableFuture (Java 8)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~